 You need to be aware that this fee covers the auctioneer’s costs and will not be deducted from the property’s purchase price – it’s an added cost.

 When their bid has been accepted, the buyer then has time to source funding so they are able to go ahead with the purchase.

 With a traditional auction, the winning bidder has 28 days to complete the sale.

-With a modern auction, this extends to 56 days from the auction ending and the exchange of contracts.
+With a modern auction, this extends to 56 days from the bidding ending and the exchange of contracts.